 Save the session and generate a URL you can share with team members or even the prospect.

 Training & Coaching

 Easily integrate your existing training templates and tools into your smart whiteboard sessions, and bring your sessions to life with multi-media aides, participant collaboration, and the ability to save each session for later review.

 Make notes, jot down questions, and mark up images – all in real-time.
 Have participants share files with you directly, easily incorporate activities that facilitate knowledge retention, and make training sessions engaging.

 Use your best, saved sessions as the basis to train participants in self-guided mode.
 They can add their notes and questions for you to go back and answer or start a new, live session on the same canvas to continue the training.

-Take a break from business and turn your smart board into an entertainment center.
-Today, most smart boards are 4K and will support the major video and music apps such as Netflix, Disney+, YouTube, and Spotify.
+Take a break from business and turn your smart whiteboard into an entertainment center .
+Today, most smart whiteboards are 4K and will support the major video and music apps such as Netflix, Disney+, YouTube, and Spotify.
 Or surf the net and catch up on your social networks with a giant, hi-res monitor.

 - Microsoft Surface Hub

 Microsoft is one of the originators of digital whiteboard technology, and their Surface Hub is a popular choice in this space.
 Surface Hub 2S features a responsive touchscreen display and robust integrations with Microsoft applications.
 With its collaboration-focused custom version of Windows and video conferencing capabilities, the Surface Hub 2S makes hosting meetings easy.